 Standing 5’7″ and willowy with long wavy golden hair and blue-gray eyes, Alice Hathaway Lee was radiant, enchanting.
 Family members called her “sunshine.”
 In many ways, she was what Theodore Roosevelt was not.

-Teddy was “thin-chested, spectacled, nervous, and frail,” with a high pitched voice and an “irritating stammer, as thoughts so outpaced words that the result was an unintelligible explosion.”
-And his laugh, in the words of his own mother, was like a “sharp, ungreased squeak.”
-He suffered from asthma as well as severe diarhhea.
+Theodore was “thin-chested, spectacled, nervous, and frail,” with a high pitched voice and an “irritating stammer, as thoughts so outpaced words that the result was an unintelligible explosion.”
+And his laugh, in the words of his mother, was like a “sharp, ungreased squeak.”
+He had asthma as well as severe diarrhea.
 And when he danced, “he danced as you’d expect him to dance if you knew him — he hopped.”

-Teddy met Alice on a weekend visit to the home of a Harvard classmate.
-It was October of 1878.
-Teddy was nineteen, Alice was seventeen.
+Theodore met Alice on a weekend visit to the home of a Harvard classmate in October of 1878.
+Theodore was nineteen, Alice was seventeen.

 He was smitten, or maybe you can even say he fell in love at first sight.
-In either case, this is where the love story of Teddy and Alice begins.
+In either case, this is where the love story of Theodore and Alice begins.
 They spent the weekend walking and dancing amongst friends, and they found time to spend alone.
-Where Teddy learned that he could talk to her about politics and poetry and really anything else on his mind.
+Theodore learned that he could talk to her about politics and poetry and anything else on his mind.
 And that she was athletic, they could go hiking together.

 He wrote of their first meeting: “As long as I live, I shall never forget how sweetly she looked, and how prettily she greeted me.”